Did you know there are places in the Maldives where the ocean glows?

-It’s hard to plan the ‘best time’ to see the glowing beach because it can appear any time of the year.
+It’s hard to plan the ‘best time’ to see the glowing beach because it can appear at any time of the year.

-It’s very unpredictable.
+It’s honestly unpredictable.

-However there seems to be a higher chance of these bioluminescent plankton appearing from June-October.
+However, there seems to be a higher chance of these bioluminescent plankton appearing from June-October.

 How to get to the glowing beach?